Use a custom domain

 After you've added the record, choose Check again in the Domains page.
 Each domain shows its status:

-- Live: verified, DNS is pointing at Pro Weather, and your site is being served over HTTPS.
+- Live: your domain resolves to Pro Weather and your site is being served over HTTPS.

 Once a domain is Live, your site is reachable there with HTTPS issued and renewed automatically.